1f349/handshake/README.md

-The signatures are performed over a hashed form of the data they are signing, which also have a much higher, but still negligible chance of collision, with other valid data (Due to hashes being shorter than the input data therefore having less entropy) snd is mitigated via specifying the use of a 'collision-resistant' hash function.
+The signatures are performed over a hashed form of the data they are signing, which also have a much higher, but still negligible chance of collision, with other valid data (Due to hashes being shorter than the input data therefore having less entropy) and is mitigated via specifying the use of a 'collision-resistant' hash function.

 ## Packets